-If you're looking for a healthy and DELICIOUS summer salad recipe, this Grilled Smashed Potato Salad is it.
+If you're looking for a healthy and DELICIOUS summer salad recipe, this Smashed Potato Salad is it.
 The potatoes are boiled, gently smashed, then grilled for tons of extra flavor.
 They're tossed with some greens and an easy to make lemony yogurt and chive dressing.
 It's delish vegetarian + gluten-free side dish everyone will love!

 Pull out your sundresses, take off your shoes, and fire up that grill.
 Summer has arrived!
 Or close enough that I'm callin' it.
 You with me?